Amanimal/cypress-js/README.md

    npx cypress run --spec .\cypress\e2e\login_page.cy.js --browser edge
    ````
 **NOTE**:
+* By default, Cypress run will launch Chrome in headless mode
 * ```chrome```,```edge```, ```electron```arguments is supported on ```--browser``` flag.
 * Cypress does not support running tests on Safari.
 * Cypress does not support Firefox or Opera out of the box, but plugins can be installed to enable running tests on these browsers.